-Monaco is the Scrappy Level of every Formula One game (and in real life, see below).
+Monaco is the That One Level of every Formula One game (and in real life, see below).
 A thin race track where it need super braking skills to not hit a wall and with at least 20 something cars on the track pretty hard to win.

 If you haven't mastered powersliding in Daytona USA, its Expert course is gonna give you hell.
 It seems even harder when you take into account the strict time limits that the game imposes.